 Profile Grouping

 A profile is a named set of cohesive capabilities.
-A profile enables a service to be used at different levels and allows implementers to provide different levels of capabilities in differing contexts.
+A profile enables a service to be used at different levels and allows implementers to provide different levels of capabilities in different contexts.
 Service-to-service interoperability will be judged at the profile level and not the service level.
 Note that through the use of profiles, there are no “optional” interfaces.
 Conditions that might otherwise merit this optionality should be addressed via a dedicated profile.

 There is no interoperability at the service functional model level and so these profiles simply indicate grouping of the service functional model capabilities in order to inform the future HL7-OMG technical services specification.